OUR PROGRAMS

 Supports youth to strengthen relationships with family/caregivers and community supports

-The program is designed for youth, ages 12-19, who may not be attending school, are having difficulty finding or maintaining employment, experiencing barriers that may be impacting their ability to maintain in school/home, and/or are unable to sustain independence without additional supports.
+The program is designed for youth, ages 12-19, who may or may not be attending school, are having difficulty finding or maintaining employment, experiencing barriers that may be impacting their ability to maintain in school/home, and/or are unable to sustain independence without additional supports.

 ACCESSING THE SERVICES